victimsnino/ReactivePlusPlus/Readme.md

 See the [BUILDING](BUILDING.md) document to know how to build RPP.
 If you are going to know more details about developing for RPP check [HACKING](HACKING.md) document.

+## Note V2:
+Currently I'm working on RPP v2 (v2 branch).
+It follows "zero-overhead principle" and minimizes overhead during usage of RPP. v2 started from the scratch, so, each operator would be implemented from the scratch.
+Implementation status can be tracked [there](https://github.com/victimsnino/ReactivePlusPlus/blob/v2/docs/Implementation%20Status.md)

 ## Implementation status: